ME-ICA/tedana/docs/building decision trees.rst

 component classifications, this can be "all" for functions that should be applied to all components regardless of their classifications.

-Most decision functions also include "ifTrue" and "ifFalse" which specify how to change the classification of each component based on whether a the decision criterion is true or false.
+Most decision functions also include "if_true" and "if_false" which specify how to change the classification of each component based on whether a the decision criterion is true or false.
 In addition to the default and intermediate classification options, this can also be "nochange" (i.e. For components where a>b is true, "reject".
 For components